b-kirk/ORR-Waveguide-Geometry/README.md

 This repository also contains the second program, for a double ring setup, which changes only the size of the cell, and offsets now two rings to be at a distance $r_{offset}$ from the origin, equal to some arbitrary gap between the two rings plus the radius of the ring.
 Two rings are simulation via defining a second ring at different position, with elsewise completely the same parameters.
 The gap size is still altered as above, as the formula holds for two rings.

 Finally, as demonstrated in the second segment of each notebook, the plot may be altered and reconfigured to represent a desired area for analysis, and via typical pyplot means may be altered in title and axes.
+Once run, this segment saves the CSV file for each wavelength/transmittance graph produced by iterating the main loop, and produces one final figure of each iteration placed onto a single graph.

 **Known Issues/Possible Improvements**